libocca/occa/examples/cpp/05_building_kernels/README.md

-### Example 1: Add Vectors

-A 'Hello World' example showing the basics

-- Creating an OCCA device
-- Allocating and setting memory
-- Building a kernel (function that runs on the device)
+### Example: Building Kernels from Strings

+A simple example to show the flexibility of JIT compilation by producing the kernel source on the fly

 ### Compiling the Example